6 Signs You Need a Scalp Detox Treatment (and How to Do It)

-Here's how to tell if your scalp is in need of a detox, plus helpful tips and tricks to get it done.
+Here's how to tell if your scalp is in need of a detox, plus discover the best natural products you can use to support a healthier scalp.

 6 Signs Your Scalp Needs Detoxifying

 So how can you tell if it's time to detox your scalp?
-While performing regular scalp care is important regardless of the conditioner of your hair, here are some signs that might indicate that product buildup and excess oils are beginning to cut your healthy hair growth goals off at the root, and it's time to detox.
+Performing regular scalp care is important regardless of the condition of your hair.
+But sometimes you're in more of a need of scalp care than others.
+Here are some signs that might indicate that product buildup and excess oils are building up on your scalp, and it's time to detox:

 1. Your Scalp Itches

 Scalp itchiness is often the first sign of buildup trouble.
-Often an itchy, flaky scalp is a sign that shampoo or another hair product has begun to build up at the roots.
+Often an itchy, flaky scalp is a sign that shampoo or another hair product has begun to build up at the roots or you have could have dandruff.

 2. Your Scalp Is Oily